 Can’t get in the annual summer tourist migration from Woods Hole to Falmouth Heights in August, just send the organizers the $40 or $50 or whatever they’re charging for the privilege of jogging the Falmouth Road Race course “virtually” on your treadmill.

-If you want to visit a laid back event filled with color and characters, point your car in the same direction three months earlier.
+If you want to visit a laid back event filled with color and characters, point your car south.
+Less than an hour from the South Shore.

 Almost 5.
 Hmm…still thinking….

-…but it may have something to do with NER Pub Series XXI
+…but it may have something to do with NER Pub Series XXII – Check out Liam’s